pyslackers/sir-bot-a-lot/docs/index.rst

 They can handle Slack shenanigans, monitor the status of a crypto-currency, or become your personal assistant.

-Sir-bot-a-lot aims to be a framework to ease the creation of new and innovating bot for you and your team while keeping everything as simple as possible.
-It is build onto a plugin system that allow inter-connection with as much service as you like.
+Sir Bot-a-lot is a framework built to ease the creation of new and innovating bot for you and your team while keeping everything as simple as possible.
+It use a plugin system that allow inter-connection with as much service as you like.

 This project is maintained by the `pyslackers`_ community.
 Want to join? `Get an invite`_ !

 .. note::

-    The core sir-bot-a-lot module does **NOTHING** without plugins.
+    The core Sir Bot-a-lot module does **NOTHING** without plugins.
     Check out the list of :ref:`available plugins`.

 .. toctree::